TMWA – What is the Truckee Meadows Water Authority?

 Groundwater sources are a critical component of the TMWA water supply.
 TMWA currently owns and operates more than 92 active production wells which are used both as a primary source and to supplement the water supply from the treatment plants in the peak summer months while providing backup reliability throughout the year.
 In winter months, selected wells are recharged with treated surface water to enhance drought supplies and water quality.

 The distribution system delivers water from the surface and groundwater sources to customer homes and is comprised of more than 2,660 miles of underground mains and pipelines, over 90 booster pump stations, 140 pressure regulator stations, 92 storage tanks and two treated water reservoirs.

 Renewable Energy Generation:

-TMWA owns and operates three run-of-the-river hydroelectric generating facilities on the Truckee River that can generate up to approximately 50,000,000 kilowatt-hours of energy and $3 million in revenue annually to the benefit of our customers.
+TMWA owns and operates three run-of-the-river hydroelectric generating facilities on the Truckee River that can generate up to approximately 50,000,000 kilowatt-hours of energy and $3 million in revenue annually to the benefit of customer rates.
 TMWA also has a 30 kilowatt solar power generating system at its main office that helps offset power costs at that facility.
 Under optimal conditions, TMWA can generate more power from its renewable energy sources than it consumes in the entire water system (supply, treatment, distribution and office power usage).

 To learn if you are served by Truckee Meadows Water Authority, please visit www.tmwamaps.com.